CLEAN CATS, THE PRATT COLLEGE RECOVERY COMMUNITY

 - Drinking alone to deal with your feelings/stress

-- Hurting yourself (i.e. cutting, burning self with a cigarette)
+- Engaging in self-harm while intoxicated (i.e. cutting, burning self with a cigarette, putting yourself in dangerous situations)

 - Alcohol poisoning that requires stomach being pumped at hospital